elastic/elasticsearch-py/docs/reference/dsl_how_to_guides.md

 # MyDocument.created_at is typed as "InstrumentedField"
 ```

-Note that the `M` type hint does not provide any runtime behavior and its use is not required, but it can be useful to eliminate spurious type errors in IDEs or type checking builds.
+The `M` type hint does not provide any runtime behavior and its use is not required, but it can be useful to remove spurious type errors in IDEs or type checking builds.

 The `InstrumentedField` objects returned when fields are accessed as class attributes are proxies for the field instances that can be used anywhere a field needs to be referenced, such as when specifying sort options in a `Search` object: